Sergio0694/ComputeSharp/README.md

 ## Advanced usage

-**ComputeSharp** lets you dispatch compute shaders over thread groups from 1 to 3 dimensions, includes supports for readonly buffers, and more.
+**ComputeSharp** lets you dispatch compute shaders over thread groups from 1 to 3 dimensions, includes supports for constant and readonly buffers, and more.
 The shader body can both be declared inline, as a separate `Action<ThreadIds>` or as a local method.
+Additionally, most of the [HLSL intrinsic functions](https://docs.microsoft.com/en-us/windows/win32/direct3dhlsl/dx-graphics-hlsl-intrinsic-functions) are available through the `Hlsl` class.
 Here is a more advanced sample showcasing all these features.

 ```C#
 int height = 10, width = 10;